R0hit-Yadav/MIT_BITCOIN-2025/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----

 ## 🔮 Vision

 VaultX aims to become the definitive solution for crypto asset management, bringing simplicity to blockchain complexity and empowering users with complete control over their digital future.

 > **VaultX — One Wallet to Rule Them All** 🔗

----
-Answer from Perplexity: pplx.ai/share